letocassius/CSE15L-Lab-Reports/index.md

 ## Part 1 -  - Installing VScode

-Go to the[Visual Studio Code website](https://code.visualstudio.com)and follow the instructions to download and install it on your computer.
+Go to the [Visual Studio Code website](https://code.visualstudio.com) and follow the instructions to download and install it on your computer.
 Choose your version base on your device type.

 When it is installed, you should be able to open a window.
 It should look similar to this:
 <img width="1351" alt="Screen Shot 2022-04-10 at 3 44 00 PM" src="https://user-images.githubusercontent.com/64039891/162643108-88e13fdc-6f90-41db-9563-8582b4ab866b.png">